CONTACT: Jesse Shumaker

 In the fall, Maddie had a biopsy performed at Sloan Kettering in NYC due to the return of symptoms.
 Genomic analysis was performed as part of the Molecular Guided Therapy trial at Helen DeVos Children's Hospital in Grand Rapids, Michigan.
 The molecular analysis led to a combination therapy of four chemos that targeted the mutations in her tumor.
 Initial results where promising and we saw several weeks of improvement.
 When things then took a rapid turn for the worse we headed home to hospice since there were no more viable treatment options.
 Maddie's decline was mercifully swift and she passed away in our arms in December 2015.

 Maddie had the warmest heart and a deep soul.
 We witnessed her compassion grow as she got to know many children battling cancer.
 Even with her extensive interests, her family remained the center of her world.
 Despite her young age, she understood the concept of heaven and was prepared for it.
-Her greatest loves, after her family, were Pandas, her friends at Brownell-Talbot, her cat, Titan and her fish, Rosie.
-Maddie will remain an inspiration to all who have been touched by her.
+Her greatest loves, after her family, were her friends, her cat (Titan), her fish (Rosie), and pandas.

 Maddie's journey in the battle against cancer is posted at http://www.caringbridge.org/visit/madelynshumaker.

 The Cure Starts Now (501c3 Federal Non-Profit) is one of the only cancer foundations dedicated to a “homerun” cure for all cancers, starting first with one of the most deadly and difficult cancers: pediatric brain cancer.
 Many experts believe that the lessons we learn from fighting pediatric cancer may in fact provide us the critical first step in winning the battle against all forms of cancer, both pediatric and adult.